 This booklet will help you with instructions for accessing online learning if you have any questions.

-(Only use this if you do not know a code or have not joined your classrooms already: be very careful to check that you have found your own class - some teachers teach lots of classes in one year group!):
+Only use this if you do not know a code or have not joined your classrooms already: be very careful to check that you have found your own class - some teachers teach lots of classes in one year group!.
+We will make the 2021-2022 codes available in September:

 'How to' video